saimiri/esotalk-finnish-translation/README.md

-# esoTalk Finnish translation
+# esoTalk Finnish translation (Beta)

 Finnish language pack for the esoTalk forum.
-This is a work in progress, maybe 80% of the translation is done and it's not very polished either.
+All of the translations are done but it still needs some spit and shine.

+If you have suggestions on how to improve the translations, please do not hesitate to contact me.
+Creating a GitHub issue is the preferred way.

 ## How to install